Evacuation of La Romana's division: Espionage

 The Scottish priest then revealed the plan for the British navy to evacuate the Division of the North from Denmark and land it at any location in the Spanish empire that La Romana wanted to go.
 After talking it over with his staff, the Spanish general told Robertson of his desire to go ahead with the operation.
 Soon afterward, the plan nearly miscarried when the Scot was picked up by a Danish patrol while attempting to signal a British warship off Funen.
 The priest managed to talk his way out of the situation but there is considerable doubt as to whether he was able to get his message to a British vessel.

-On 23 July 1808 the Admiralty sent Spanish envoy Don Lobo together with secret instructions via the fast sailing Musquito to Commodore Keats commanding in the Belt and Sound, requiring he open communications with the Spanish commander with a view to evacuating the Northern Army.
+On 23 July 1808 the Admiralty sent Spanish envoy Lobo together with secret instructions via the fast sailing Musquito to Commodore Keats commanding in the Belt and Sound, requiring he open communications with the Spanish commander with a view to evacuating the Northern Army.
 The mission was described as being of the greatest importance.
-Don Lobo arrived on Keats's flagship HMS Superb on 5 August, and with the aid of an officer named Frabreques who had escaped to the British fleet, a plan was formulated and secret communication opened with Romana proposing a means by which, with his limited resources, Keats could safely remove, accommodate and feed some ten thousand men.
+Lobo arrived on Keats's flagship HMS Superb on 5 August, and with the aid of an officer named Frabreques who had escaped to the British fleet, a plan was formulated and secret communication opened with La Romana proposing a means by which, with his limited resources, Keats could safely remove, accommodate and feed some ten thousand men.
 The plan was to temporarily encamp on the nearby island of Langeland, thought to be the most capable of providing sufficient food and defensible against an advancing French Army until victuallers and transports arrived from England.